ManasRanjanSahoo11/ManasRanjanSahoo11/README.md

 ## Glad to see you here! &nbsp;

 I am a Student in MCA.
-A passionate for programming.
+I am also passionate to programming.

-As an MCA student, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.
+As an MCA student, I enjoy using my obsessive attention to detail and unmistakable love for making things that change the world.

 That's why I like to make things that make a difference.